Retriver08/IntuneStack/README.md

 2. **PowerShell 7+** (for local development)
 3. **Microsoft Graph PowerShell SDK** (automatically installed)
 4. **GitHub repository** with appropriate secrets and variables
+5. **Understanding of risk**: Test in a non-production environment first

+### 1. Fork This Repository

+Click the "Fork" button at the top of this repository to create your own copy.

-### 1. Azure App Registration Setup
+### 2. App Registration Setup

-Create an Azure App Registration with the following Graph API permissions:
+Create an App Registration with the following Graph API permissions:

 ```bash
 # Required Microsoft Graph API permissions: